bhrayhaw/palm-oil-tracker/README.md

 - **Responsive Design**: The application is fully responsive, adapting to various screen sizes.
 - **Sidebar Navigation**: Easily navigate between different sections of the app using the sidebar.
-- **Dashboard**: Provides an overview with charts and data visualization.
+- **Dashboard**: Provides an overview with charts and data visualizations based on palm oil yield data.
-- **Report Page**: Displays detailed reports with pagination for easy browsing.
+- **Report Page**: Displays detailed reports with pagination for easy browsing through records.
 - **Styled Components**: Modern, clean, and visually appealing UI components using Tailwind CSS.

 ## Installation